 Lessons From Patricia

-Failing to bring about the kind of devastation a 200 MPH hurricane does because (a) it did not have 200 MPH winds when it reached the coast and (b) it hit a sparsely populated area, Hurricane Patricia immediately became an example of how hurricanes have become a ping-pong ball between two different climate agendas, as I wrote about a few days ago.
-As Patricia grew to scary dimensions, the screams grew from what seems to be a cadre of climatic ambulance chasers who claim this, like Irene or Haiyan, is evidence of so-called climate change.
+Failing to bring about the kind of devastation a 200-m.p.h.hurricane does because (a) it did not have 200 m.p.h. winds when it reached the coast and (b) it hit a sparsely populated area, Hurricane Patricia immediately became an example of how hurricanes have become a ping-pong ball between two different climate agendas, as I wrote about a few days ago.
+As Patricia grew to scary dimensions, the screams grew from what seems to be a cadre of Climate Ambulance Chasers who claim Patricia, like Irene or Haiyan, is evidence of so-called climate change.
 (Again, no one denies that the climate changes, it’s just the cause that is up for debate.)
 Interestingly enough, Irene fell apart coming up the East Coast, something that may not happen in coming years.
 And in the late 1800s, a similar storm to Haiyan, instead of weakening, went into Haiphong and killed over 250,000 people.

 My point is that every storm now is being blamed on climate change, but no one is accountable for their ideas when one falls apart.

 This list should put some of the “it’s worse than ever” cries to rest.
 Example: A flood on the Yellow River in China killed 900,000 people.
-What is remarkable is, when you look at the top 16 at the end of the file, in spite of better detection methods and more people living in harm’s way, it seems like the spread is fairly even.
+What’s remarkable is that when you look at the top 16 at the end of the file, in spite of better detection methods and more people living in harm’s way, it seems like the spread is fairly even.

 Amazingly, the very day I wrote the hurricane ping-pong ball article, we get the media playing right into the missive with agenda-driven statements on the storm.

 The point is the weakening was being seen, and I assume by more people than me.
 Monster storms like this need perfect conditions to be perfect.
-I use the analogy of the 9.1 second 100-yard dash sprinter.
+I use the analogy of the 9.1-second 100-yard dash sprinter.
 Just a tweaked hamstring and he is nothing out of the ordinary anymore.
 The stronger the system, the more perfect the conditions have to be.
 So if you “tweak” the perfect hurricane with less than perfect conditions, it will weaken.
 Patricia “filled” 30-50 millibars (rapid pressure rise) as it approached the coast in the last six hours — the exact opposite of what happened when it ramped up.
 The power and impact scale I have takes into account pressure rises and falls.
-A storm filling (intensifying) more than 2 mb/hour gets a category subtracted (added) to it.
-More than 4 mb/hr it’s two categories.
+A storm filling (intensifying) more than two millibars per hour gets a category subtracted (added) to it; more than four millibars per hour, it’s two categories.

 This is not my original idea.
-I learned this method from two National Hurricane Center forecasters in the 1980s, Gil Clark and Bob Case.
+I learned this method from two National Hurricane Center forecasters, Gil Clark and Bob Case, in the 1980s.
 The physical reason likely lies with the fact that in a rapidly weakening system the storm’s ability to bring strongest winds to the surface is impeded, since the very reason it is weakening means there are processes occurring to disrupt it!
 Naturally, the opposite is true.
 But my power impact scale said this was no more than a Category 3.
-It rivaled Lili in the Gulf as it approached Louisiana in 2002, falling from a 4 to a 1 in just 12 hours.
+It rivaled Lili in the Gulf as it approached Louisiana in 2002, falling from a Category 4 to a 1 in just 12 hours.
 In that case it was because of dry air and cool water left from Isadore a week or so earlier, but the same thing happens.
 With Patricia, there is a chance they will find an area that sustained Cat.
 5 winds, but it would be a very tiny area.
-In the large scale, the rapid weakening means the power and impact scale I have, which is meant to give people an idea of the total power of the storm, says this was a major storm but not as extreme as the Labor Day Hurricane of 1935, Camille, 1969, Janet in 1955 and several other storms in the Atlantic basin!
+In the large scale, the rapid weakening means the power and impact scale I have, which is meant to give people an idea of the total power of the storm, says this was a major storm but not as extreme as the Labor Day Hurricane of 1935, Camille in 1969, the 1969 storm, Janet in 1955 and several other storms in the Atlantic basin!

 Now think about that.
 Patricia was south of Mexico.
 The Labor Day Hurricane of 1935 went through the Florida Keys!